itefixnet/download/README.md

-# download
-Free itefix.net downloads
+# Free Software Downloads from itefix.net

+- All binaries are signed by our code signing certificate and checked by VirusTotal
+- Visit (itefix.net)[https://itefix.net] for more information.